probinso/introduction-git/pres.md

 ---
 # Your Project!
-- After I assign you a **panel** of content,
+After I assign you a **panel** of content,
 - add **panel** contents to the `README.md` file
 - belonging to an **existing repository**
 - in **alphabetical order**.
-- Finally, share your changes
+- Finally, use git to share your changes

 ```text
 A is for Alice who fell down the stairs